Grey High School: Traditions

 Inspired by the film Chariots of Fire, which deals with the rivalry between two famous Olympic athletes, Grey High School had both the cloisters and the necessary clock tower to perform this, and thus created its own version of a "Quad Race", held annually.

 Matric students (final-year students) participate in time trials and the two most athletic qualifiers are chosen to compete in the race.
-They then toss for position, the winner usually choosing the inside lane.
-They wait for the four quarters to strike on the clock tower before they are set off by the Rector on the first strike of the chimes.
-They begin the race directly in front of the war memorial and they run in an anti-clockwise direction.
-They race against each other as well as against the ten chimes which take approximately 20 seconds to ring.
-The record of 1991 stands to the name of past scholar and staff member, Greg Miller, with a time of 19.8 seconds.
+The two participants begin the race directly in front of the war memorial and race against each other as well as against the ten chimes which take approximately 20 seconds to ring.
+The record, achieved in 1991, stands to the name of past scholar and staff member, Greg Miller, with a time of 19.8 seconds.
 He is one of less than a handful who have beaten the clock.